cyberspace-ltd/cyberpay-android/README.md

             @Override
-            public void onOtpRequired(Transaction transaction) {
+            public void onOtpRequired(Charge transaction, Card card) {
-                // This is called only when otp is required }
+                // This is called only when otp is required

+            }

             @Override
-            public void onSecure3dRequired(Transaction transaction) {
+            public void onBankOtpRequired(ChargeBank transaction) {

-                // This is called only when onSecure3dRequired is required to
-                // complete the transaction in a webview with the return URl

-                transaction.getReturnUrl()
             }

             @Override
+            public void onSecure3dRequired(Charge transaction) {
+                // This is called only when onSecure3dRequired is required }

+            @Override
-            public void onSecure3DMpgsRequired(Transaction transaction) {
+            public void onSecure3DMpgsRequired(Charge transaction) {

-                // This is called only when onSecure3DMpgsRequired is required to
+                // This is called only when onSecure3DMpgsRequired is required
-                // complete the transaction in a webview with the return URl

-                transaction.getReturnUrl().
             }

             @Override
-            public void onEnrolOtp(Transaction transaction) {
+            public void onEnrolOtp(Charge transaction) {
+                // This is called only when onEnrolOtp is required

             }

             @Override
             public void onError(Throwable error, Transaction transaction) {

-              //This is called only when an error occurs
+                // This is called only when Error occured

             }